 Dr. Ted Lee is the Director of Minimally Invasive Gynecologic Surgery of University of Pittsburgh Medical Center at Magee Womens Hospital.
 He is also the Director for the Minimally Invasive Gynecologic Surgery Fellowship.

 Dr. Lee received his undergraduate degree from Georgetown University in 1988 and his medical degree from Tufts University School of Medicine in 1992.
 He completed his residency training in 1996 in obstetrics and gynecology at Temple University Hospital.
+Dr. Lee currently serves on the board of directors of Society of Gynecologic Surgeons (SGS) as member-at-large.

 Dr. Lee’s practice is entirely dedicated to minimally invasive surgical option for women.
 He is a firm believer that virtually all of benign gynecologic surgical conditions should be treated in a minimally invasive fashion.
 Dr Lee's clinical expertise includes minimally invasive surgery for the treatments of: 1.
 Endometriosis (including severe endometriosis involving bowel, bladder and ureter), 2.
 Fibroid, 3. abnormal uterine bleeding, 4.Urinary incontinence, 5.Pelvic organ prolapse.